-Bill Birnbauer was a senior reporter and editor at The Age, The Sunday Age and The Herald between 1975 and 2008.
+Dr Bill Birnbauer was a senior reporter and editor at The Age, The Sunday Age and The Herald between 1975 and 2008.
 He left Fairfax in late 2008 and was appointed Senior Lecturer in journalism at Monash University in the same year.
-At Fairfax, he had several senior reporting roles and was The Age’s Chief of Staff, News Editor, Night Editor and Associate Editor.
+He left his tenured position at Monash in early 2017 and now is an Adjunct Senior Lecturer.
 He is a member of the International Consortium of Investigative Journalists and a director of the Public Interest Journalism Foundation.

 Latest News & Opinion